pointw-dev/pointw.com/src/articles/pronunciation-and-the-metric-system-a-millirant.md

 The pattern is:

-- Make a prefix of the thing you are measureing
+- Make a prefix of the thing you are measuring
 - put the accent on final vowel
 - if that vowel is an O make it rhyme with AW
 - tack on the “-mi-ter” part.